Lost Wax Casting

 The face painting is a separate process, usually done by a different artist.
 Gold powder is applied to the face and then the features carefully painted on top.
 This surface remains fragile and great care must be taken by anyone owning one of these wonderful statues, not to use anything even slightly abrasive on the face.

 These lost wax statues are often to be found in Tibetan Buddhist temples, sometimes in very large numbers.
 Often blessed items are sealed inside the body of the figures.

-Unfortunately many of the younger generation of the crafting families are leaving Nepal to find more lucrative, if less skilled, work in Arab countries.
+Unfortunately many of the younger generation of the crafting families are leaving Nepal to find more lucrative, if less skilled, work in the Middle East.
 It is our hope that by supporting these families and their co-operatives, the skills will be preserved within their communities for the future.
 Visit our online shop to see our selection of copper statues which we select personally on our visits to Nepal.